What is The Rising Compass?

 How Songs Are Read

-The classifier reads lyrics sequentially — line by line, accumulating meaning the way a human reads a poem.
+The calibrator reads lyrics sequentially — line by line, accumulating meaning the way a human reads a poem.
 Each line reshapes what came before it.
 The same words mean different things depending on what preceded them.
 After reading the full song, the dominant arc is identified.
-That is what gets classified.
+That is what gets calibrated.

-Songs are classified individually, never by artist.
+Songs are calibrated individually, never by artist.
 The same artist can have an Ascended song and a Corrupted song.
 Each work stands alone.

 Why "Decent" and Not "Good"